-1. BPO Can Provide Continuity
+1. BPO Companies Can Provide Continuity

 Historically, continuity has been thought of in terms of natural disasters.
 A fire at a facility, blizzard, or hurricane can easily damage buildings or simply make it impossible for employees to travel to work.
 Coronavirus has taught many the unfortunate lesson just how easy it is for an organization to be taken offline.
 Customer contact centers can close, resulting in poor service and missed opportunities.
 Mailrooms can shut down or be short-staffed and sluggish, stopping companies from collecting the cash they need to survive and shutting down communication.
 Accounting departments can vanish, resulting in mounting late fees and failed accounts receivable processing too.
-BPO offers continuity in a variety of ways, such as by leveraging the cloud, spreading out the workforce, and automating the process.
+A BPO company offers continuity in a variety of ways, such as by leveraging the cloud, spreading out the workforce, and automating the process.

-2. You Can Improve Organizational Efficiency
+2. BPO Solutions Can Improve Organizational Efficiency

 After the Great Recession, Harvard researchers discovered that the businesses that survived the downturn and thrived in its wake were those that focused on organization efficiency, not just making cuts.
-At its heart, this is exactly what BPO does.
+At its heart, this is exactly what a BPO company does.
 It makes business processes such as data capture, data entry, mailroom services, accounting, and customer service, more efficient.

 3. BPO Conserves Resources